 WHERE DOES THE FESTIVAL TAKE PLACE?

-WHAT TYPES OF PERFORMANCES IS THE FESTIVAL LOOKING FOR?
+WHAT STYLES OF PERFORMANCES IS THE FESTIVAL LOOKING FOR?

 We accept proposals for any genre of live performance: theatre, dance, comedy, music, stand-up, performance art, etc. While Voila! is a multidisciplinary festival, we do serve a mainly theatre-going audience.
 When we programme dance, music, or circus, it has a strong theatrical or narrative element.